Organ concerts under the Pyramid

-The total hike time (without rests) should take a bit more than 3 hours.
+The total hike time should take approximately 2 and a half hours.

 If you would like to go on the hike, here's a map.